mikewest/scheming-cookies/README.md

-# Scheming Cookies
+# Scheme-bound Cookies

 ## A Problem

-Data sent over plaintext HTTP is visible to and can be manipulated by anyone on the network.
-The exposure of identifiers like cookies is a particular risk, as it gives attackers both substantial [monitoring capability][pervasive-monitoring] (see the historical example of [Google's PREF cookie][PREF-cookie]), and the power to influence otherwise secured traffic by modifying user state that flows to secure origins.
+Secure sites generally set cookies over secure channels, but (unlike every other storage mechanism the web offers) cookies don't respect schemes; securely-set cookies can be sent out with non-secure requests, and non-secure responses can set cookies which will be delivered along with subsequent secure requests.
+Since non-secure channels are visible to and can be manipulated by anyone on the network, the exposure of this data is a real risk, as it gives attackers both substantial [monitoring capability][pervasive-monitoring] (see the historical example of [Google's PREF cookie][PREF-cookie]), and the power to influence otherwise secured traffic by modifying user state that flows to secure origins.